-This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation (or rents).
-The Council raises taxation (and rents) to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
+The Comprehensive Income and Expenditure Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+The Council raises taxation to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.